 The maps were used throughout the visioning and outreach process of the Wasatch Choice 2050 (WC2050) Vision and 2019-2050 Regional Transportation Plan (RTP) to provide spatial information regarding key transportation and growth-related topics in the area.
-The data visualization tool was used to prompt stakeholders to look forward and envision desirable ways in which the area could grow over the next 30 years.
+The story maps were used to prompt stakeholders to look forward and envision desirable ways in which the area could grow over the next 30 years.
 From this outreach, WFRC created three land use and transportation scenarios to be tested and compared through a broad set of ten quality of life performance measures.

 The information gathered from the first round of sub-region meetings was used to develop three unique land use and transportation scenarios.